WHAT IS HSCT? – A COMPREHENSIVE DESCRIPTION

-He first tried out his idea on animals in the research lab and—it worked!
-Not long afterwards the FDA gave its approval for the adult stem cell therapy to be used on people suffering from Multiple Sclerosis, and again, it worked.
-Now, 14 years later, Burt and his team of researchers at Northwestern University are using this technique to help treat patients suffering from some 23 different diseases.
+He tried out his idea on animals in the research lab and—it worked!
+Soon afterwards the FDA gave its approval for adult stem cell therapy for people suffering from Multiple Sclerosis.
+Now, 23 years later Dr. Burt continues to hone the procedure.
+Along with his team of researchers at Northwestern University, he is using this technique to treat patients.
+They are working on 23 different diseases.
 The treatment uses adult stem cells extracted from the patients own blood.
 There is no use of Embryonic stem cells.
 This removes any ethical dilemma.

 Because the procedure involves the use of chemotherapy the treatment is not the most comfortable and is unfortunately quite expensive.
-That said many who have completed the procedure successfully attest to the fact that it is not unbearable by any means, and the chemotherapy part of the procedure is a short targeted dose that lasts for days as opposed to cancer treatments which can drag out over a much longer period.
-Indeed it is very different from the chemo used for cancer patients altogether.
-One should bear in mind that when cancer patients undergo chemotherapy they are more than likely very sick going in to the procedure and therefore would experience a greater degree of discomfort than someone relatively fit except for MS. Please refer to the blog links page to read first hand accounts of how individuals who have been treated already dealt with the procedure and how it has affected them.
-Please see: http://www.hsctstopsms.com/how-hsct-works/.
+However, many who have completed the procedure successfully, claim that it is not unbearable by any means.
+When administering chemotherapy during HSCT the doses are short and targeted.
+Therefore this period lasts for only a few days.
+When giving chemotherapy for cancer the treatment can last for weeks and sometimes months.
+This batters the body more and requires much longer recovery time.
+One should bear in mind that cancer patients undergoing chemotherapy are quite different.
+They are more than likely very sick going in to the procedure.
+Therefore more likely to experience a greater degree of discomfort than someone relatively fit except for MS. Please see: http://www.hsctstopsms.com/how-hsct-works/.

-What cannot be denied however is that to date HSCT is the only scientifically proven treatment that STOPS underlying disease progression in all types of MS and restores normal immune self-tolerance and produces lasting curative symptomatic improvement for the majority of MS patients.
-To date over 2,000 patients have been treated world wide, and the number continues to rise daily.
-It is important to mention here, that where you can go for treatment and whether you qualify, is determined by a variety of different criteria.
-We aim to help clarify your options and help you to decide the best place to apply for your own treatment.
+Currently HSCT is the only scientifically proven treatment that STOPS underlying disease progression in all types of MS. HSCT restores normal immune self-tolerance and produces lasting curative symptomatic improvement for most MS patients.
+More than 5,000 patients have been treated for MS world wide.
+The number continues to rise daily.
+The criteria determining whether you qualify for treatment varies with each facility.
+We aim to clarify your options and help you to decide the best place to apply for your own treatment.

-While this treatment is standard procedure for treating cancer patients (thousands of patients are treated annually), it is not standard treatment for people suffering from Multiple Sclerosis.
-There are a very small number of facilities Worldwide currently performing this procedure for MS. The success of HSCT helps spread the word.
+HSCT is a standard procedure for treating cancer patients.
+Thousands of patients are treated annually.
+This is not the case for Multiple Sclerosis.
+There are a small number of facilities Worldwide currently performing this procedure for MS. The success of HSCT helps spread the word.
 The type of MS that you have also plays a part in treatment; see – http://www.hsctstopsms.com/types-of-ms/.
-The hope is that more will open in the early future as the demand increasingly continues to outweigh the supply.
-The law of economics surmises that as the number of facilities increases the cost of being treated will reduce accordingly, as the protocol efficiency is optimized.
+The hope is that more will open up as the demand increasingly continues to outweigh the supply.
+The law of economics surmises that as the number of facilities increases the cost of being treated will reduce accordingly.
+The optimization of protocol efficiency will also help reduce costs.
 (Please refer to the menu item entitled “Choosing a facility” to learn more).